Yoast/wordpress-seo/packages/yoastseo/docs/Customization.md

 * `data_page_title`
 * `data_meta_desc`

-The modifications that are supported by us are applyed in the following way:
+The modifications that are supported by us are applied in the following way:

 ```JS
 var modifiedData = YoastSEO.app.pluggable._applyModifications( 'content', 'The content to modify' );